exercism/python/exercises/concept/elyses-enchantments/.docs/instructions.md

 False
 ```

-[//]: # 'Accessing List Elements by Index'

 ## 5. Accessing List Elements by Index

-For some tricks, Elyse needs to be able to take cards from the top and bottom of the deck through slight-of-hand.
+For some tricks, Elyse needs to be able to take cards from the top and bottom of the deck through a Sleight of hand.

 Implement a function `first_and_last` that returns the first and last elements from a list: